Free pickup

 Volume measured and recorded on the collection manifest

-Transport to a registered disposal/recycling facility (biodiesel feedstock)
+Transport to a licensed rendering/recycling facility (biodiesel feedstock)

 Delivered after every visit